 Features and graphics are similar to one another in that they both have a geometry and may store a set of attributes.
 Both features and graphics can be:

-- Displayed at a location above or below sea level or the surface layer (if the data includes z-values)
+- Displayed at a location above or below sea level or the surface layer (If the data includes z-values).
+See Surface placement modes.

-- Extruded according to a chosen extrusion mode and expression
+- Extruded according to a chosen extrusion mode and expression.
+See 3D rendering properties.

 Features and graphics, however, are designed for different uses.
 While both can represent geographic elements, there are factors that may make one of them a better choice for specific tasks.
 See Features and graphics for more information.